Effectiveness and detection of denial of service attacks in Tor: The Denial of Service Attack

-But Tor's node-selection algorithm is more sophisticated than portrayed in these models.\footnote{Unless otherwise noted, this paper refers to the algorithm and implementation of version 0.2.1.27 of Tor.} Nodes are assigned flags by directory servers, and among these flags are ``Guard'' and ``Exit.''
-Entry and exit nodes will only be chosen from nodes that are flagged Guard and Exit, respectively, and a given guard, middle, or exit node is chosen with probability proportional to its contribution to the total guard, network, or exit bandwidth.
-Furthermore, unless the total bandwidth contributed by exit nodes is greater than $1/3$ of the total network bandwidth, exit nodes will not be chosen for any other position on a circuit.
+But Tor's node-selection algorithm is more sophisticated than portrayed in these models.\footnote{This paper refers to the algorithm and implementation of version 0.2.1.27 of Tor.} Nodes are assigned flags by directory servers, and among these flags are ``Guard'' and ``Exit.''
+Entry and exit nodes will only be chosen from nodes that are flagged Guard and Exit, respectively, and a given guard, middle, or exit node is chosen with probability proportional to its contribution to the total guard, network, or exit bandwidth. \footnote{Tor imposes a maximum ``believable'' bandwidth on any relay when computing these probabilities; at the time we collected our trace data that we describe in later sections, this cap was $10$~MB/s, and we impose this same cap on the bandwidths we recorded.} Furthermore, unless the total bandwidth contributed by exit nodes is greater than $1/3$ of the total network bandwidth, exit nodes will not be chosen for any other position on a circuit.
 If the contribution is $t > 1/3$, then the probability with which an exit node will be chosen for a non-exit position is weighted by~$t-1/3$, so $t$ must be significantly greater than $1/3$ for an exit node to be chosen in a non-exit position with any non-trivial probability.
 The same applies to guard nodes.

 Even further, guard nodes are not chosen each time a circuit is built by a client.
 Instead, a client constructs a list of \emph{guard nodes} (currently of length $3$) chosen by the above algorithm when first started, and thereafter always choses entry nodes uniformly at random from that list when constructing circuits (guard nodes were first described by \citeN{wright-sosp2003}).
 New nodes are added to the list only if there are fewer than three reachable nodes in the list, and a node is removed from the list only if it has not been reachable for some time.
 This protocol is intended to reduce the likelihood that a client eventually constructs a circuit that is controlled by an attacker.
 If new entry nodes were chosen for every circuit, then the probability that a compromised entry node is chosen converges to~$1.0$.
 The guard node list changes the calculus a bit: the probability of choosing a compromised node to put into the list is (hopefully) low, and if there are no such nodes in the list, then the client will never be subject to a traffic confirmation attack of the sort referenced earlier.
 However, if there is a compromised node in the list, then any circuit created by the client will have a compromised entry node with fairly high probability.